bprall/Neuron-Cleft-Segmentation/README.md

 - `final_trained_synapse_model.pth`: Trained model state dictionary for mask generation.
 - `segmentation_mask.hdf`: Pre-generated segmentation mask for display.

-To use these files with the notebook, run cells 1-11 to load and pre-process the input data, then run cell 25 to display the pre-generated mask.
-To generate your own mask, run cell 19 to instantiate the model and cell 24 to generate the mask (this will overwrite segmentation_mask.hdf if it is in the directory).
-After "Finished Mask Generation" is printed, display the mask alongside the raw data by running cell 25.
-This final cell starts a local server using Neuroglancer to display the volumetric data (set the PORT parameter to an unused port number; default is 9000).

 ## Commands
 To install dependencies
 ```